 Janet Hodgson is almost a household name for a very peculiar reason.
 At the age of 11 she was the centre of one of the most famous paranormal cases to date.
 It has been the subject of a number of documentaries, a recent television series and now a big budget Hollywood movie - The Conjuring 2.
 A lot has been said about this case especially with the fact that there was an admission from the girls themselves of deception at times, so let’s break it down and revisit 284 Green Street in Enfield North London 1977 where iphone apps, mel meters and Zak Bagans weren’t around and paranormal investigating wasn’t a popular weekend hobby.
 Here is a trailer of the widely popular Conjuring 2 movie which is centured more around Ed and Lorainne and their supposed involvement with this case.

 Lets start with the giant fake demon in the room.
 While the movie the Conjuring 2 focuses on the Warrens having a heavy involvement with this case and apparently a demon impersonating a nun called Valek, I can assure you that Valek had nothing whatsoever to do with this case.
 As for the involvement of the Warrens, quite a lot of people were confused when this case was the inspiration for Conjuring 2 as the Warrens were not the main investigators on this case as the movie portrays.
 In fact over all of the research I had done on this case before there was talk of this movie, I had seen no mention of the Warrens whatsoever in connection with this case.
 Cue Guy Lyon Playfair who was one of the chief investigators on the case who said in a radio interview with Dave Schrader that the Warrens apparently showed up uninvited, stayed for around a day and felt that they were there to make money out of it.
 He declined their ‘help’ on the investigation and claimed they never came back.
 Of course to promote the film, the studio organized an ‘emotional reunion’ between Janet, Margaret and of course Lorraine Warren.
-Look the Warren’s have done a lot for the paranormal field be it good or bad, but let’s not take away from the true investigators who did the hard yards and work on this case.
-They were involved in doing the real work as a paranormal investigator does and were there to get to the bottom of this case and for me it is they who should be remembered for this case and not the Warrens.
+Look the Warren’s have done a lot for the paranormal field be it good or bad and opinion on their work is divided, but let’s not take away from the true investigators who did the hard yards and work on this case.
+It was these gentlemen who were involved in doing the real work as a paranormal investigator does and were there to get to the bottom of this case and for me it is they who should be remembered for this case and not the Warrens.

 So with that out of the way, what exactly happened that caused this to become one of the most famous paranormal cases?
 Peggy Hodgson was a single mum to 4 kids.
 Hold up right here and lets give her a massive pat on the back.
 I struggle on a normal day with 2 kids and my husband let alone being a single parent to 4 kids and having to deal with what has been dubbed as an aggressive poltergeist.
 Peggy started noticing some strange occurrences happening around the home which seemed to be centred around her two daughters Janet and Margaret.
 It all seemed to stem back to one night where the girls were playing with a dreaded Ouija board and ever since, things just haven't been right.
 After witnessing a chest of drawers’ slide across the girls bedroom, she was a bit freaked to say the least and called the police.
 Originally the police thought it was a teenage prank, until one of them witnessed the living room chair slide across the room on it’s own.
 Maybe he had a hint of a paranormal investigator in him as he attempted to debunk this phenomenon by placing marbles on the floor to see if there was some kind of slant in the floor.
 When the marbles didn’t move they wiped their hands and said there was nothing they can do.
 You can’t exactly arrest a chair right?
 There was no facebook back then to contact a local paranormal group and no TAPS to come to the rescue (and maybe fix that leaky tap while they are there) so the police suggested they contact the local media and the story might attract the attention of someone who would know what to do.